 Letter from the Family Readiness Officer

-The Unit Family Readiness Program provides support to the individual Service Member and their family to successfully balance life, career and mission events.
-This support is provided through proactive outreach and intervention using Official Communication, Information and Referral and Readiness and deployment Support.
-This support is extend to the entire family unit and includes children, spouses, parents and other extended family members.
+The Unit, Personal and Family Readiness Program provides support to the individual Service Member and their family to successfully balance life, career and mission events.
+This support is provided through proactive outreach and intervention using Official Communication, Information, Referrals and Resources to build personal resiliency and maintain both Unit and Personal Readiness and Deployment Support.
+This support is extend to the Service Members entire family and includes children, spouses, parents and other extended family members.

 Who can participate?

-Anyone and everyone is encouraged to participate.
-This can include parents, grandparents, siblings, spouses, fiancées, children and more.
+Everyone is encouraged to participate.
+This includes parents, grandparents, siblings, spouses, fiancées, children and more.
 If you are interested, we’d love to have you.

 Why the change?

-Headquarters Marine Corps conducted a study that found our volunteers were overworked and overburdened.
-By having a civilian Family Readiness Officer (FRO), it removes a majority of the burden from the volunteers.
-This frees volunteers up to support and interact with the unit families and participate in the events they enjoy.
+Headquarters U.S. Marine Corps conducted a study that found our volunteers were overworked and overburdened.
+By having a civilian Deployment Readiness Coordinator ((DRC), it removes a majority of the burden from the volunteers.
+This frees up volunteers to support and interact with the unit’s families and participate in the events they enjoy.
 The expanded roles also allow the volunteers to tailor their participation to what they enjoy.
-If you enjoy planning events, you can be a Morale Support Volunteer.
+If you enjoy planning events, you can be a Family Readiness Volunteer.
 If you would rather provide input and help shape the program, then the Family Readiness Advisor role is perfect for you.
 The goal is to provide our volunteers with more choices and less stress while maintaining that vital family contact.